conda-forge/conda-forge.github.io/src/contracting/00_intro.rst

 Contracting Information
 #######################

-If you are interested in a contractual engagement to solve a specific problem that you're facing, this page details the kinds of services that are available to you.
-Conda-forge, as an entity, does not have the ability to engage in a contractual arrangement as of now.
+If you are interested in a contractual engagement to solve a specific problem that you're facing, this page details the kinds of services that are available to you. conda-forge, as an entity, does not have the ability to engage in a contractual arrangement as of now.
-However, there are a number of community members that you may engage with.
-Conda-forge does not endorse anyone (individuals or companies) listed on this page.
+However, there are a number of community members that you may engage with. conda-forge does not endorse anyone (individuals or companies) listed on this page.

 If you are interested in a service that is not listed on this page, please reach out to us on our `issue tracker <https://github.com/conda-forge/conda-forge.github.io/issues>`__, on  `Element <https://app.element.io/#/room/#conda-forge:matrix.org>`__  or via emailing the core team directly at conda-forge-core@googlegroups.com and we will help to circulate your request more broadly within the community.